PCMDI/input4MIPs_CVs/README.md

 1. make a pull request that adds your institution's ID to `CVs/input4MIPs_institution_id.json`.
-   The basic rules for IDs generally, which includes institution IDs, is that they must only contain alphanumeric characters and hyphens (i.e. the characters a-z, A-Z, 0-9 and -).
+   The basic rules for IDs generally, which includes institution IDs, is that they must only contain alphanumeric characters and hyphens only (i.e. the characters a-z, A-Z, 0-9 and -).
    In your pull request, please tag @durack1 and @znichollscr.
    If you have any issues with this, feel free to [make a general issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new)